uwefassnacht/device-simulator-for-ibm-iot/README.md

 What if you're building or testing Internet of Things (IoT) solutions based on the [IBM IoT Foundation][iotf_url] service ... but don't have an actual device to connect to it?
 Even if you have a device, maybe you'd like it to emit specific types and patterns of data?

-This is a heavily commented node.js application, that acts as a "fake device" that connects to the IBM IoT Foundation service and emits data.
+This is a heavily commented node.js application, that acts as a "fake device", connects to the IBM IoT Foundation service and emits data.
 The emitted data can easily be controlled via a few lines of code.

-The code can run locally on your development machine or can easily be pushed to IBM's Cloud Foundry based [Bluemix][bluemix_url] platform.
+The code can be run locally on your development machine or can easily be pushed to IBM's Cloud Foundry based [Bluemix][bluemix_url] platform.

 ## Registering the simulator in the IoT Foundation service

-Note that this simulated device can only connect to your instance of the IoT Foundation service if it has been registered.
+**Note** that this simulated device **can only connect to your instance of the IoT Foundation service if it has been registered**.
 This can either be done via the IoT Foundation dashboard or its API.

 # Running the application locally

   The application uses [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/) so you will have to download and install them as part of the steps below.

 2. Install [Node.js](http://nodejs.org/)
-3. Go to the project folder in a terminal and run:
+3. Go to the project folder in the terminal and run:
     `npm install`
 4. Start the application
-5.  `node app.js`# Running on Bluemix
+5.  `node app.js`

-# Running the application on Bluemix
+# Deploying and running the application on Bluemix

 Give it a try!
 Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.